jbellsey/redux-model-utils/docs/actions.md

 After running your model through `modelBuilder`, two things happen:

-* The action map is parsed, and transformed into a corresponding set of functions on `model.actions`.
+* The action map is parsed and transformed into a corresponding set of functions on `model.actions`.
 These functions are what you will use to dispatch actions.
+* Unique action types (strings) are created and assigned to each action.
 * A single master reducer is created, which will be installed into Redux.
 It manages the logic that delegates to the atomic reducers.